-With hunched, frail shoulders the crone leant against her sand-smooth staff.
+With hunched, frail shoulders the crone leaned against her sand-smooth staff.
 Her gnarled hand trembled holding a wax sealed bottle.
 Inside, a parchment displayed swirls of an unknown language.

-It’s fall soundless from above the rocks.
+It’s fell soundlessly onto the rocks.
 There it danced with the tide like a lost jewel beneath the hidden sun’s demise.

-She waited and prayed for the storms to align for her antiquated legs’ last dawn.
+She waited and prayed for the storms to align and for her antiquated land legs’ last dawn.